Michael B. Dorff

 Books and Chapters

-INDISPENSABLE AND OTHER MYTHS: THE TRUE STORY OF CEO PAY (University of California Press, 2014)
+INDISPENSABLE AND OTHER MYTHS: WHY THE CEO PAY EXPERIMENT FAILED AND HOW TO FIX IT (University of California Press, 2014)

 Is there a Method to the Madness?
 Why Creative and Counterintuitive Solutions Are Counterproductive in THEORETICAL FOUNDATIONS OF LAW & ECONOMICS (with K. Ferzan; Cambridge University Press, 2009)